 Experiences from the operation of similar plants are taken into account by the plant management.
 This ensures that experiences, especially regarding are examined and evaluated with regard to their transferability.
+Here, international reporting systems (of the IAEA and the OECD) are also considered.
 In this way, plant operation also makes adequate allowance for processes that occur very slowly as well as occurrences taking place rarely or only in case of certain wastes.
 Procedures are provided which ensure the exchange of experiences (e.g. on the basis of operating reports) between the operators on the one hand, and the competent licensing and supervisory authorities and the experts consulted by them on the other, at adequate intervals.

-- the behaviour of package material, - observations on gradual changes of the waste products, - ageing phenomena at facility equipment, - improvements to or deficiencies in the conditioning procedures,
+- the behaviour of package material, - observations on gradual changes of the waste products, - ageing phenomena at facility equipment, - improvements to or deficiencies in the conditioning process,